vrugtehagel/yozo.ooo/src/docs/flow/pipe/index.md

 	.then(() => console.log('clicked'))
 ```

-In this example, clicking the button for the first time logs nothing, whereas clicking it any time after that logs `js`'clicked'``.
-If this is behavior we need to use often, then extracting it and using `js`.pipe()`` is a great way to achieve that.
-If we only need to do this once, however, then perhaps something without `js`.pipe()`` might be more suitable:
+In this example, clicking the button for the first time logs nothing, whereas clicking it any time after that logs `'clicked'`{js}.
+If this is behavior we need to use often, then extracting it and using `.pipe()`{js} is a great way to achieve that.
+If we only need to do this once, however, then perhaps something without `.pipe()`{js} might be more suitable:

 ```js
 let skippedFirst = false;